mehdifadaei-irn/Fadaei/README.md

 #Fadaei

-my personal website using react
+##my personal website using react and little Redux-toolkit

 # npm i   && npm start  => to run <3